Vietnam Itineraries: Suggestions by Local Experts

 After immersing yourself in the bustling motorbike-filled city life, why not get on a boat and head towards the sublime shores of Phu Quoc?
 This beautiful island serves as an idyllic motorbike getaway, offering pristine beaches and a breathtaking national park.

 The Mekong Delta, often referred to as 'Vietnam's Rice Basket,' is an agricultural heartland, promising mesmerizing viewpoints and a labyrinth of waterways.
-Known for its noteworthy noodle dishes like Bún Chả and Bánh Canh, this part of Vietnam will tickle your taste buds.
+Known for its noteworthy noodle dishes like Bún Chả and Bánh Canh, this part of Vietnam will delight your taste buds.
 Scattered with an array of sampans and houseboats, it provides a unique perspective into the lives of the locals.

 Mekong Delta in Vietnam © Shutterstock